 And it's got the features that matter, like IP68 certification for water and dust resistance - a common flagship feature that was missing from the LG G5.

 The rear of the phone is smooth, with no protruding camera bump – we’ll get onto the snapper in a moment, but LG told us it chose slimmer sensors rather than more advanced camera tech to make the design of the phone sleeker.

 It's a gamble, but last year's camera was fine, and LG can probably just get away without another change.

-The LG G6 will be coming in platinum, black and white at launch, although it was strongly hinted to us that more colors will be popping up soon.
+The LG G6 is currently available in platinum, black and white, although it was strongly hinted to us that more colors will be popping up soon.

 The platinum is the most alluring of the colors, with a metallic sheen under the glass that catches the light nicely.
-However, the combination of the white option, with two cameras and round fingerprint sensor below, makes the G6 look a bit like a surprised ghost.
+However, the white option, with two cameras and round fingerprint sensor below, makes the G6 look a bit like a surprised ghost.

 At the bottom of the phone is the single speaker next to the USB-C connector – and LG has kept the headphone jack at the top, declining to bow to the industry trend of dropping the connector as it keeps more 'traditional' (read: everyone) music fans happy.

 Some LG phone lovers will be distraught, however, to find that the battery is now sealed into the handset – LG has finally given up on the removable power pack in order to put in a more powerful and slimmer juice unit.